 explosion in Internet content, along with the advent of innovative search engines that allowed users to find that content, made it less important that ISPs provide their customers an Internet portal populated with content.
 At the same time, "edge providers"-third parties providing ISPs' users with information and services over the Internet-began to create substitutes for some of the services previously provided primarily by the early ISPs.
-For example, the development of the World Wide Web and web browsers in the early-to-mid 1990s facilitated third-party email services by the end of that decade.
-Order ¶ 347-49 (JA-).
+For example, the development of the World services by the end of that decade.
+Order \P 347-49 (JA 3629-31).